yelouafi/avenir/README.md

 is optional.
 In case the corresponding callback was not provided, the final outcome will be the same as the first Task.

+Cancelling the result Task will cancel the current step in the chain and skip the execution of the Tasks in the subsequent step(s).

 This method returns a new Task that will complete with the same outcome as the second Task returned from the appropriate callback.